This Little Light of Mine: The Stories of Marian Anderson and Leontyne Price

 Artwork: Nightlife Archibald J. Motley, Jr. (1943)

-Echoes of the Harlem Renaissance is the third in a series of live documentaries written by Emmy Award winner, Soprano, Adrienne Danrich.
-This musical tribute celebrates one of the most exciting times in American history– the 1920s and 1930s in Harlem, New York.
-Honoring musicians, writers, composers and visual artists working at that time, the program salutes Billie Holiday, Bessie Smith, Langston Hughes, James Weldon Johnson, and Duke Ellington among others.
-Baritone, Eric McKeever and Pianist, Djordje Nesic join Adrienne in performing popular songs from the era, reciting poems that highlight the emerging pride in the African American experience and displaying photo images and artwork as a backdrop to the narrative.
-Even today the spirit of the Harlem Renaissance echoes in the music and art world.
-Through contemporary artwork and newly commissioned music by New York based composer, Drew Hemenger, Adrienne pays homage to the brilliance of Harlem Renaissance artists.
+Echoes of the Harlem Renaissance is a musical tribute celebrating one of the most exciting times in American history – the 1920s and 1930s in Harlem, New York and honoring musicians, writers, composers and visual artists working at that time.
+The program salutes Billie Holiday, Bessie Smith, Langston Hughes, James Weldon Johnson, and Duke Ellington among others.
+Soprano Adrienne Danrich and Baritone Eric McKeever perform popular songs from the era, create vignettes, and recite poems that highlight the emerging pride in the African American Experience.
+Through the use of historical photos, contemporary artwork, and newly commissioned music by New York based composer, Drew Heminger, the program shines a spotlight on the artistic and socioeconomic echoes of the Harlem Renaissance that still reverberate today.

 An Evening in the Harlem Renaissance